bkesterJP/content-ops-starter-jp2/content/pages/index.md

       of HNW individuals and VCs.
 Our sweet spot is cloud-native products that make use of real-time data from remote machines, mobile apps, and data stores.
 No fluff—just solid support to get you where you want to go.

-      **Our passion is supporting engineers who are building hard things.**
     actions: []
     media:
       type: VideoBlock